Updated 14 December 2020

-EC collects personal information as required to carry out one or more of its functions or activities, including:
+We collect personal information as required to carry out one or more of our functions or activities, including:

 - to provide clinical services and maintain medical records

-- to provide continuing professional development, education and training for it’s staff
+- to provide continuing professional development, education and training for staff

 - to co‐ordinate and convene committee meetings

-- to enable planning, policy and service development and to market, advertise or otherwise promote EC activities, including to inform individuals of additional services provided by EC
+- to enable planning, policy and service development and to market, advertise or otherwise promote Emyria activities, including to inform individuals of additional services provided by us

-- to conduct or facilitate surveys; such surveys will be communicated from EC on behalf of a third party in accordance with the EC Survey Policy
+- to conduct or facilitate surveys; such surveys will be communicated from us and may be done on behalf of a third party

-- to recruit suitable applicants to vacancies within EC
+- to recruit suitable applicants to vacancies within our company

-- to communicate with staff about all work related matters
+- to communicate with staff and contractors about all work-related matters

-EC only discloses personal information for the primary purpose for which it was collected, or for a reasonable secondary purpose, unless you agree otherwise, or unless allowed or required by law.
+We will only use and disclose personal information for the primary purpose for which it was collected, or for a reasonable secondary purpose, unless you agree otherwise, or unless allowed or required by law.

-When conducting a member survey on behalf of a third party, EC does not disclose personal information to that third party.
+When conducting a member survey on behalf of a third party, Emyria does not disclose personal information to that third party.
 We will never share personal information with a third party for marketing purposes.

 Storage and Security

-EC stores personal information electronically and in hard copy, and has secure record‐ keeping systems.
-EC takes all reasonable steps to protect personal information from unauthorised use, access, disclosure and alteration.
+We store personal information in electronic and/or hard copy and we have secure record‐ keeping systems.
+We take all reasonable steps to protect personal information from unauthorised use, access, disclosure and alteration.

-IT protection systems and internal procedures are also utilised to protect the personal information held by EC.
-EC may store electronic information on remote servers or in the cloud directly or through contracted agencies (all information is securely stored in Australia with backups securely stored in the United States of America and encrypted before transfer back to Australia).
+IT protection systems and internal procedures are also utilised to protect the personal information held by us.
+We may store electronic information on remote servers or in the cloud directly or through contracted agencies (all information is securely stored in Australia with backups securely stored in the United States of America and encrypted before transfer back to Australia).

-EC uses Secure Socket Layer (SSL) certificates which is the industry standard for encrypting personal EC information collected via the EC website.
-EC does not store patient credit or debit card information.
-EC uses a third party provider, which provides a secure online payment gateway solution for credit card and direct debit processing of EC clinical service payments.
+Emyria uses Secure Socket Layer (SSL) certificates which is the industry standard for encrypting personal information collected via our website.
+We do not store patient credit or debit card information.
+We use a third-party provider for payment transactions, which provides a secure online payment gateway solution for credit card and direct debit processing of Emyria’s clinical service payments.

-Personal data is maintained under strict security and is only to be accessed internally by the EC staff who require access as part of their role or to complete a task, or by contractors who have signed a confidentiality agreement and who are working for and on behalf of Emyria and who require access to personal information in order to carry out their duties.
+Personal data is maintained under strict security and is only to be accessed internally by Emyria staff who require access as part of their role or to complete a task, or by contractors who have signed a confidentiality agreement and who are working for and on behalf of Emyria and who require access to personal information in order to carry out their duties.

-Records containing personal information will be held by EC until there is no longer a need or obligation to retain such records, after which time they will be deleted, destroyed or de‐identified.
+Records containing personal information will be held by Emyria until there is no longer a need or obligation to retain such records, after which time they will be securely deleted, destroyed or de‐identified.

-The following information from cookies is recorded to compile statistical information about the use of the EC website.
-It is not used for any other purpose.
+The following information from cookies is recorded for the sole purpose of compiling statistical information about the use of our website:

 - IP address and/or domain name